Front raises $66 million to grow its email collaboration platform globally

 Collin started Front in France with cofounder and CTO Laurent Perrin, but the team moved to San Francisco in 2014 after being accepted into the Y Combinator accelerator program.
 The company, which has 50 employees, has opened a new office in Paris, where it plans to grow its team and which it hopes to use as a springboard for international expansion.

-Despite its momentum, Collin knows the company is going to be competing against the various tech giants who offer workplace collaboration tools, from Google, Facebook, and Microsoft to Slack.
+Despite the company’s momentum, Collin knows it is going to be competing against the various tech giants who offer workplace collaboration tools, from Google, Facebook, and Microsoft to Slack.
 She’s confident Front’s singular focus on managing email and messages from external sources will give it an edge over deep-pocketed potential rivals.

-“I think being big is good and bad,” she said.
+“I think being big is good and bad,” Collin said.
 “The fact that they are such big companies prevents them from innovating quickly.
 You can’t change your product from one say to the next if you have so many customers using it.
 If you really want to have an impact on the email space, you have to reinvent the way email works.”